jhonmer-araujo/useful-linux-commands/README.md

-# useful-linux-commands
+# Some useful linux commands
-Some useful linux commands that can help us in the basic management of linux servers
+That can help us in the basic management of linux servers

 ## Show files and directories within the current directory:
 - Order by date: `ls -ltr`